begemkulova/demo/README.md

 # demo
-this is testing Git codes for a Task A second try stash2 day3
+this is testing Git codes by Bekaiym second try stash2 day3